ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 * Navigate to your site `User permissions` menu
 * Add or remove the necessary users with at least `Viewer` permission
 * Save

+Omeka-S also provides a way to add multiple users to multiple sites using Batch Edit features (broken as of v2.1.1).

 ### Login form
 The module includes a default login form.
 If you want to customize this form to suit your theme, you should be able to edit or include the following template in your theme package: